nep-pack/NonlinearEigenproblems.jl/docs/src/gallery.md

 # Gallery

-We have created a gallery of problems in order to make examples easily accessible and reproducible.
+NEP-PACK provides a way to access applications in order to easily improve and compare algorithms on realistic problems.
-They are available in the function `nep_gallery`.
-We also have an interface which allows you to access problems for the [Berlin-Manchester problem collection](gallery.md#Berlin-Manchester-collection-1).
+Below you will find a description of:

+* [Standard native gallery](gallery.md#Standard-native-gallery-1).
+This gallery provides are accessed through the function call `nep=nep_gallery(str::String)` and returns a NEP-object with efficient compute-functions.
+The `str` is an identifier for the problem.
+* [Berlin-Manchester problem collection](gallery.md#Berlin-Manchester-collection-1).
+You can access problems from this MATLAB-collection by the call `nep=nep_gallery(NLEVP_NEP,str::String)`, where `str` is the identified in the MATLAB-package.
+This requires that you have MATLAB and the problem collection installed.
+* [Extra problems](gallery.md#Extra-gallery-problems-1).
+We provide careful implementations of certain large-scale problems which are too large to include in the main gallery.

 ```julia-repl
 julia> using Gallery